 Why not take a more earth friendly approach by reusing some of the items you already have at home stacked in your recycling bin?
 Here are some basic DIY instructions to reuse or upcycle items for the benefit of your garden.

 • Watering Can from a Laundry Detergent Jug: You’ll need a plastic jug (which is a plastic container with a handle) and its lid, a hammer, and a nail.
 Use the hammer and nail to punch several holes through the top of the lid.
-The amount of holes will vary depending on the size of the lid and the nail.
+The number of holes will vary depending on the size of the lid and the nail.
 Try to imitate the pattern of a showerhead.

 Fill the jug with water and replace lid.
 You’re ready to pour water onto your plants, both indoors and outdoors.
 Optional, use waterproof markers or paint to decorate the jug.
 If you have small children, you may want to use a half-gallon milk jug instead of a large laundry detergent jug so they can pour easier.